zenna/Sigma.jl/docs/source/randarray.rst

   Sigma.RandArray(Float64, 5,5)

-A ``RandArray`` can also be initialised from a normal arrays of either constants or ``RandVar``s, so long as they are all of the same type.
+A ``RandArray`` can also be initialised from a normal arrays of either constants or values of type ``RandVar``, so long as they are all of the same type.

 .. code-block:: julia